nsaraiva/NodeMCU-Firebase/README.md

-# NodeMCU-DHT11
+# NodeMCU-Firebase
+- **The target:** *Send the data from a DHT11 sensor, to Firebase, using NodeMCU.*
-Display humidity and temperature on the Monitor serial
+    1st step.
+Show the values on the Monitor serial.